AMY HERMAN | DURATION: 52 MINUTES

 Amy discusses Vintage Charlotte, a business she launched, and whether it is an extension of themes she explores in her photography.

-She talks about growing up in the suburbs of Detroit, how her parents supported and influenced her, what was important to her growing up, and whether she is today who she expected to be.
+She talks about what was important to her growing up in the suburbs of Detroit, and whether she is today who she expected to be.

 plus Mark's Personal Word Essay: Our Experiencing and Remembering Selves

 What does identity and memory mean to you?